This post may contain affiliate links. Read our disclosure policy here.

 Protein Pancakes Without Banana

-Many protein pancake recipes will use a banana as a binder and for extra, but they aren’t necessary to make a batch of light, fluffy pancakes.
-What’s important is the eggs which help bind the ingredients and give the pancakes a little rise.
+Many protein pancake recipes will use a banana as a binder and to sweeten the batter; however, using it isn’t necessary.
+This recipe uses eggs to bind the ingredients and vanilla protein powder to give the pancakes flavor.

 How to Make Protein Powder Pancakes

 With only 4 ingredients these are easy to whip up first thing in the morning.
-Make sure to add the milk ¼ cup at a time until the batter is the right consistency.
-Depending on the type of protein powder, your recipe might need less liquid.
+Make sure to add some of the milk first, and then add the rest to achieve the right batter consistency.
+In my experience, plant protein powders will need more liquid.

 Alright, let’s make some pancakes: